 Has LastPass ever been hacked?

-LastPass was hacked in 2015, leading them to make changes to strengthen their systems.
+LastPass was hacked in 2015, leading the company to make changes to strengthen its systems.
 Additionally, there was another incident in 2021 where multiple users received a notification claiming attempted unusual login activity.
-The company released a statement on its blog stating that there was “no indication that any LastPass accounts were compromised by an unauthorized third-party due to these credential stuffing attempts.”
+The company released a statement on its blog stating that there was “no indication that any LastPass accounts were compromised by an unauthorized third party due to these credential stuffing attempts.”
+Recently, LastPass had another security incident occur in August 2022.
+In their statement, they revealed that cybercriminals stole customer vault data and were able to make a copy of the data.
+It’s important to note that LastPass does encrypt usernames and passwords, but they do not encrypt URLs or other metadata.
+This unencrypted data could be used to send targeted attacks against users whose vault data was compromised.

 Craig Lurey is the CTO and Co-Founder of Keeper Security.
 Craig leads Keeper’s software development and technology infrastructure team.
 Craig and Darren have been active business partners in a series of successful ventures for over 20 years.
 Prior to building Keeper, Craig served at Motorola as a software engineer creating firmware for cellular base station infrastructure and founded Apollo Solutions, an online software platform for the computer reseller industry which was acquired by CNET Networks.
 Craig holds a bachelor’s degree in Electrical Engineering from Iowa State University.